 6. In the Network section, select Use the same network as Docker Host.

 7. Ensure you can SSH into your Synology NAS.
 Open Control Panel, select Terminal & SNMP, and Enable SSH service.
 If you are using Synology’s Firewall, ensure that you allow port 22 traffic.
-I created a video on how to SSH into your Synology NAS if you have any problems.
+You can learn how to SSH into your Synology NAS here.

 8. This next part is a little confusing and is better explained in the video.
 In summary, we need to specify the PUID and GUID in order for the container (Plex) to access our media share.
 You will have to run the command below and substitute the correct username.
 NOTE: You must ensure that the user/group has read/write permission to your media folder.

 9. In the environment variables section, create two variables: PLEX_UID, PLEX_GID.
 Substitute the correct values that you found in the last step.
 Select Apply and create the container.
 NOTE: As of the latest Plex update, use the environment variables PLEX_UID and PLEX_GID rather than PUID & GUID.

 10. Navigate to the IP address of your Synology NAS using port 32400 and /manage.
 The URL should look like this: